DrBeef/Lambda1VR/README.md

 * If the player height is messed up.
 Try reseting the view by holding the home button for 2 seconds.
 After that go into the main menu and back into the game.
 * After changing files in xash/vale folder, often the device needs to be restarted for the game to use the changed files.

 ## Known Issues

 Hopefully there will be fixes in time for most of the following, but rather than delay release any longer, none of could be considered show-stoppers:

-* *After a load or transition the crowbar and some other weapons' position is not located at the right controller, change weapon and then back again to resolve* - I am looking into this and hope to fix it in a future update
 * Application crashes when you complete the Hazard Course
-* RPG (and some other weapons) laser-targetting is based on head orientation
 * No way to enter text at the moment
 * Positional tracking doesn't really work on multi-player servers (unless you run your own server and set the following cvar:  sv_accelerate 10000), it sort of works if you hold down the "run" trigger, but it isn't very good
 * Lambda1VR will crash if you haven't copied the half-life game assets to the right location, no warning, just crash